If you’ve ever felt the panic of a mental crisis, then you’ve probably considered checking yourself into a mental hospital.

 Learn more about mental illness, speak up to someone you trust, and make lifestyle changes to enhance your mental health on your own.

 Now that you know how to admit yourself to a mental hospital, you may want to examine some of the possibilities behind your symptoms.
-For instance, if you’re concerned about drug side effects, a DNA test can predict how your body may react to antidepressants.
+Ultimately you may be prescribed medication as part of your treatment.

-Our test is quick and easy to complete; all you need is a saliva sample, which you can collect from the convenience of your own home.
-We will provide a tailored report to both you and your primary care physician after a brief waiting time of 7 to 10 days.
-Get a DNA test now to learn more!
+The test is quick and easy to complete; all you need is a saliva sample, simply follow the checkout process and receive your at-home test kit.
+We will provide a tailored report to both you and your primary care physician.
+Get a ClarityX test today to learn more!